348km (one way)

 Cardwell to Mission Beach

 First up today is a 30-minute drive to Tully, centre of the region’s sugar-cane plantations.
 In harvesting season, some two million tonnes of cane are processed through the Tully Sugar Mill – you can tour the facility between June and November.
-Tully is also known as the one of the wettest place in Australia, a tightly contested title that prompted the construction of the big Golden Gumboot.
+Tully is also known as one of the wettest places in Australia, a tightly contested title that prompted the construction of the big Golden Gumboot.
 The recently renovated boot is 7.9m tall (reflecting the highest annual rainfall recorded in the town) and features a rain gauge, a viewing platform, photos of past floods and, on its exterior, a giant green treefrog.

 From Tully, detour off the highway through national park to Mission Beach.
 The four villages of Mission Beach are linked by 14km of palm-fringed golden paradise beaches.
 There is plenty to keep you active here, including kayaking, sky diving and rainforest walks, where you might be lucky enough to spot a notoriously shy cassowary.
 A day-trip to Dunk Island or a scuba diving trip to the reef are not-to-be-missed experiences.